swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/workshop_needs.md

 ### Workshop needs

+Participants are expected to come with their own laptops.
+Setting up a computer lab space is not necessary.
+Before the workshop, they will receive instructions on what software they need to install and set up on their laptops.

 #### Venue

 A good venue is crucial to establishing a positive learning environment.
 Some things to consider include: